Restructuring and Redundancy

 Linked Employer-Employee Data (LEED) currently provides the best snapshot of overall churn in the labour market.
 LEED data measures the number of employees that leave businesses (separations) and job destructions.
 An unknown subset of these will be redundancies.

 In the year to June 2006, over three hundred thousand employees per quarter began work in a business location (accessions) and almost three hundred thousand employees per quarter separated from a business, resulting in an average quarterly worker turnover rate of 17.3 percent.
 During the five-year period to June 2006, the worker turnover rate has remained at between 17.1 and 17.6 percent.
-Further trend series graphs showing job destructions and overall employee numbers are available in appendix E (The Appendix can be obtained upon your request).
+Further trend series graphs showing job destructions and overall employee numbers are available in Appendix E.

 From an industry perspective, the agriculture, forestry and fishing industry had the highest average quarterly worker turnover rate, followed by the accommodation, cafes and restaurants industry.
 Both these industry groupings provide short-term seasonal work.
 The lowest average quarterly worker turnover rate was recorded in the manufacturing industry.